DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-14 Narrative Tasks.md

 This doc gives a brief description of what exactly each of the questions found in the video does, and then gives the effects of these specific answers to those questions.

+As usual, if you need anything, you can always ping me.

 ---

 1. *Allister's character stats question*: Question that affects how Allister's character stats (Vitality, Mana, Intelligence, Resilience, and Agility) are randomly distributed.